Menu

 At Forest Hall Primary School we are making good progress on our mastery journey to improve the teaching and learning of mathematics.
 Using this approach, which involves small steps with varied representations and structures, we are confident that we are building solid foundations from which our pupils can grow as mathematicians.

 Our school is part of the Teaching for Mastery programme run by Great North Maths Hub.
-Through attending Teacher Research Groups supported by a Mastery Specialist, we are currently developing our classroom practice based on current recognised pedagogy.
+Through attending Teacher Research Groups supported by a Mastery Specialist, we are constantly developing our classroom practice using research based pedagogy.

 The three aims of the NC – Fluency, Reasoning and Problem Solving - should be addressed every day.